-For a long time, businesses that dealt with food simply accepted the fact that they would have to throw a lot of it away because of rot or expiration.
-But now there are groups that aren’t afraid to take on the daunting task of feeding the hungry while combating the United States' food waste problem.
+For a long time, most food-related businesses simply accepted the fact that they would have to dispose of some of their stock due to rot or expiration.
+But now, there are a number of groups that aren’t afraid to take on the daunting task of feeding the hungry, while combating the nation’s food waste problem.

-Founded in 2015, Olio is an app available on iPhone and Android that allows you to take and post pictures of your unwanted food.
-It then uses your location to match you with people who may want to take that food off your hands.
+One such app is Olio, founded in 2015 and available for iPhone and Android.
+Olio allows users to take and post pictures of their unwanted food.
+It then matches them with nearby individuals who may want to take that food off their hands.

-You can meet with the person or use an Olio drop box available in select cities to give him or her the food you have.
+Users can meet with the person or use an Olio drop box available in select cities to give him or her their food.
 It’s that simple.

 How Restaurants Combat the Food Waste Problem

-There are also many restaurants trying to make an impact in the world of food waste.
-A lot of restaurants are already partnering with organizations to give away their unsold food and ingredients.
+That being said, many restaurants are trying to make an impact in the world of food waste.

 The restaurant transforms these vegetables and fruits into astonishingly beautiful dishes with unique Indian and Persian twists by head chef Jehangir Mehta.

 Graffiti Earth also prides itself on using sustainable proteins and underused fish that put less stress on the environment.
-All of this is packed into an intimate, farmhouse-inspired space and equates to an unparalleled, guilt-free dining experience.
-Graffiti Earth is one of a few restaurants around the world that are changing the way we see food waste, one plate at a time.
+All of this is packed into an intimate, farmhouse-inspired space and results in an unparalleled, guilt-free dining experience.

 Add to that, there are numerous go-between organizations, such as Food Cowboy and Food Rescue, help connect restaurants with volunteers willing to shuttle leftovers from businesses to food pantries and donation centers.